Social Anxiety Disorder

 Causes of Social Anxiety

-Biologically, imbalances in neurotransmitters like serotonin and dopamine can affect mood regulation, making social interactions more intimidating.
+Biological factors: Biologically, imbalances in neurotransmitters (eg serotonin and dopamine) can affect mood regulation.
+When there is an imbalance, a person may feel more anxious and find social interactions intimidating.

-Your upbringing and life experiences significantly shape your emotional responses.
-A history of emotional or physical abuse, negative peer interactions including bullying, or over controlling parenting can cause social anxiety.
+Environmental factors: Your upbringing (ie family dynamics, childhood experiences) and life experiences could significantly influence how you respond to the world.
+A history of emotional or physical abuse, negative peer interactions (eg harassment or bullying), or excessive gaslighting by parents can cause social anxiety.

-In some cases, these adverse experiences can lead to symptoms resembling post-traumatic stress disorder (PTSD), where social anxiety also becomes prominent and comorbid.
+In some cases, these negative experiences can lead to symptoms similar to post-traumatic stress disorder (PTSD).

 Family Dynamics and Social Anxiety

-For instance, if you have grown up in a family where expressing emotions was discouraged, you may find it challenging to interact openly with others.
-This can manifest as a fear of judgement or rejection in social settings.
+For example, if you grew up in a family where expressing emotions was discouraged, you may find it challenging or unnatural to interact openly with others.
+This can manifest as a fear of judgement or embarrassment in social settings.

 Understanding the root cause of your social anxiety is the first step towards controlling it effectively.
 If you identify with any of these family dynamics, consider seeking professional help.

-Therapists can offer coping strategies that are tailored to your unique situation, helping you navigate your family dynamics and social situations with greater ease.
+Therapists can offer coping strategies that are tailored to your unique situation.
+In fact, family counsellors can also help you navigate your family dynamics and social situations more effectively.

 Types of Social Anxiety